Silver-Skies/Processor/docs/ia/ops/reg.md

 0       0   0
 ```
 - R0: Target register to mutate.
 - IMM: Source value to copy to the register.
+Any amount of bits are supported.

 ### Copy register to register
 Copy the contents from a source register to a target register.